Gestational Diabetes Mellitus (GDM) is diagnosed when a woman has higher than normal blood glucose levels during pregnancy.

 Certain pregnancy hormones made by the placenta work to help prevent the mother from developing low blood sugar, which is dangerous for her unborn baby.
 They do this by resisting the actions of insulin, the hormone responsible for getting sugar from the blood into the tissues.
 As a consequence, there is a progressive increase in blood sugar levels (impaired glucose intolerance) during pregnancy.
 To counteract this and try to decrease blood sugar levels, the mother’s pancreas makes more insulin.
 Usually, the mother’s pancreas is able to produce enough insulin to overcome the effect of the pregnancy hormones.
 A pregnant woman needs two or three times more insulin than normal.
 If her pancreas gland is unable to produce this much insulin, her blood sugar level rises and GDM develops.

 GDM is an increasing risk as pregnancy advances.
-This is why screening is done at 26 to 28 weeks, unless the pregnant woman is at high risk of gestational diabetes (when it is done earlier).
-For the same reason, screening may need to be
+This is why screening is done at 26 to 28 weeks unless the pregnant woman is at high risk of gestational diabetes (when it is done earlier).
+For the same reason, screening may need to be repeated Read More...

 Posted by July 18, 2014 -

 This is a topic of conversation early in every pregnancy.
-It is important to consider, tris21in consultation with your husband/partner, what you want to do.
+It is important to consider this and work out what you want to do.